huggingface/lighteval/README.md

         - [logging](https://github.com/huggingface/lighteval/tree/main/src/lighteval/logging): Our loggers, to display experiment information and push it to the hub after a run
         - [metrics](https://github.com/huggingface/lighteval/tree/main/src/lighteval/metrics): All the available metrics you can use.
 They are described in metrics, and divided between sample metrics (applied at the sample level, such as prediction accuracy) and corpus metrics (applied over the whole corpus).
 You'll also find available normalisation functions.
         - [models](https://github.com/huggingface/lighteval/tree/main/src/lighteval/models): Possible models to use.
 We cover transformers (base_model), with adapter or delta weights, as well as TGI models locally deployed (it's likely the code here is out of date though), and brrr/nanotron models.
         - [tasks](https://github.com/huggingface/lighteval/tree/main/src/lighteval/tasks): Available tasks.
-The complete list is in `tasks_table.jsonl`, and you'll find all the prompts in `tasks_prompt_formatting.py`.
+The complete list is in `default_tasks.py`, and you'll find all the prompts in `tasks_prompt_formatting.py`.
 Popular tasks requiring custom logic are exceptionally added in the [extended tasks](https://github.com/huggingface/lighteval/blob/main/src/lighteval/tasks/extended).
 - [examples/tasks](https://github.com/huggingface/lighteval/tree/main/examples/tasks) contains a list of available tasks you can launch.
 We advise using tasks in the `recommended_set`, as it's possible that some of the other tasks need double checking.
 - [tests](https://github.com/huggingface/lighteval/tree/main/tests) contains our test suite, which we run at each PR to prevent regressions in metrics/prompts/tasks, for a subset of important tasks.